How to Make a DIY Apron Using Tea Towels

 Optional Embellishment

-The little donkey is a simple embroidery pattern, I thought about doing a simple applique but decided to do some embroidery because it’s been forever since I did any.
-If you have a pretty patterned tea towel you can skip the embellishment, or look for some vintage linens to use instead.
+The little donkey is a simple embroidery pattern.
+I thought about doing a simple appliqué, but decided to do some embroidery because it’s been forever since I did any.
+If you have a pretty patterned tea towel, you can skip the embellishment or look for some vintage linens to use instead.

 t